 The park is designed to have flowers in bloom during every season, so there are plenty of flowers to see aside from the cherry blossoms, too.

 While we do our best to ensure it’s correct, information is subject to change.
-This article was originally published in March, 2018.
-Last updated in January, 2024, by Maria Danuco.
+This article was originally published in March 2018 and updated by Maria Danuco in March 2024.
+Last updated in February 2025.

 Get the best Japan Cheapo hacks direct to your inbox